G-Rath/compare-gh-webhook-to-schema-function/README.md

     sls deploy --stage <stage>

-Currently, deployments are done manually but ideally will be moved to CI at some point.
+Deployments are done by CI when content is pushed to the `main` branch.